Latvia–Poland relations: 20th century

+Modern relations

+April 12, 2010, was declared a day of national mourning in Latvia to commemorate the 96 victims of the Smolensk air disaster, including Polish President Lech Kaczyński and his wife Maria Kaczyńska.

 The Polish Air Force takes part in the NATO Baltic Air Policing mission to guard the airspace over the Baltic states including Latvia.
 Since 2017, a Polish military contingent has been stationed in Latvia as part of the NATO Enhanced Forward Presence defense forces.

+In 2022, Latvian and Polish gas grids were connected, following the commissioning of the GIPL interconnection, also providing Latvia with a connection to the EU gas market.

+NATO and EU

-The two countries became members of the European Union in 2004.
+Poland joined NATO in 1999, whereas Latvia joined NATO in 2004.
+Both countries became members of the European Union in 2004.